 In addition to Debra Tash’s role as Vice President of a manufacturing firm, where she honed her marketing and management skills, Ms. Tash is an editor for a local online news site.
 She is also an accomplished speaker as well as having held leadership roles in property rights and other constitutional advocacy groups.

-She has given lectures for such varied groups as the DAR, the American Association of University Women and Southern California Federated Women’s Clubs as well as serving as being a panelist at the Historical Novel Society’s North American Conference.
+She has given lectures for such varied organizations as the DAR, the American Association of University Women and Southern California Federated Women’s Clubs as well as serving as a panelist at the Historical Novel Society’s North American Conference.

 2004 EPPIE - Best Historical Fiction